muktarrejvi/cybersecurity-portfolio/CC_Last_MinutesNotes.md

 ---

 ### 🌐 Fake Websites
-- Used to **harvest sensitive information**, such as login credentials or personal data.
+- Used to **harvest sensitive information**, such as login credentials or personal data
 - Common in phishing campaigns.

 ---